View our Covid-19 Response Learn More- Click to Dismiss

 The IEP team must:

-• Meet to review data and determine the need for an out-of-state placement.
+• Convene to review data and determine whether an out-of-state placement is necessary.

-• Develop an IEP which documents the special education services and supports for the student and a transition plan to prepare for the eligible individual’s transition back to services within Iowa.
+• Develop an IEP which documents the special education services and supports necessary for the student to receive FAPE, and a reintegration plan to prepare for the eligible individual’s transition back to services within Iowa.

 • Provide the parent(s) with prior written notice to inform the parent of the proposed out-of-state placement.
-The notice must document the educational options within the state the team explored and discussed and determined inappropriate.
+The notice must document the educational options within the state the team considered, discussed and rejected, along with the reasons those options were determined inappropriate.

-• Upon approvals, the student will be placed in the out-of-state placement.
+• Upon Department approval, the student may be placed in the out-of-state setting.

 Requesting Approval of Funds for Students Placed Out-of-State

-Approval by the Iowa Department of Education is required for contracts negotiated with out-of-state agencies for the provision of special education services.
+Approval by the Iowa Department of Education is required for contracts negotiated with other state agencies for the provision of special education services.
 To secure approval and arrange for educational costs to be paid by a local school district the following steps occur:

-1. The referring local district or agency (County Juvenile Court or County Department of Human Service) will send a copy of the court order, if available, for court-ordered placements to the Director of Special Education of the local AEA.
+1. The referring local district or agency (County Juvenile Court or County Department of Health and Human Services) will send a copy of the court order, if available, for court-ordered placements to the local AEA.

-3. After the Iowa Department of Education review, a letter will be sent to the AEA Director of Special Education with a decision to approve or not approve the request following their investigation of the proposed placement.
+3. After the Iowa Department of Education review, a letter will be uploaded to the state IEP system for the AEA and District to view, providing a decision to approve or deny the request.

 4. An AEA designee will forward the copies of the approval letter to the local school district’s superintendent, and send a letter to the initial referring agency notifying the agency of their decision.